priyag241006/Smart-Supply/README.md

-# StockSense - Smart Inventory Management System
+# Smart Supply - Smart Inventory Management System

 A full-stack inventory management system built for grocery store managers.
 Every core operation is powered by a hand-built DSA structure in Java, giving real-time visibility into stock levels, sales, alerts, and demand prediction.